morinlab/lymphopedia/XPO1.md

 ## Experimental Evidence

-Driver mutations affecting this gene in DLBCL have been experimentally demonstrated to cause a new function (NEO).[@miloudiXPO1E571KMutationModifies2020]
+In DLBCL, mutations at the canonical hotspot (E571) have been experimentally demonstrated to cause a new function (NEO).[@miloudiXPO1E571KMutationModifies2020]

+## Clinical Relevance

+Selinexor (XPOVIO), an inhibitor of the nuclear export activity of XPO1 protein, has received [FDA approval](https://www.fda.gov/drugs/resources-information-approved-drugs/fda-approves-selinexor-relapsedrefractory-diffuse-large-b-cell-lymphoma?utm_source=chatgpt.com) *for adult patients with relapsed or refractory diffuse large B-cell lymphoma (DLBCL), not otherwise specified, including DLBCL arising from follicular lymphoma, after at least 2 lines of systemic therapy.*.

 ## Relevance tier by entity